-Quantic School of Business and Technology provides office hours for its Librarian and access to the ABI/Inform database to all Executive MBA and MBA students.
+Quantic School of Business and Technology provides office hours for its Librarian and access to the ABI/Inform and Statista databases to all Executive MBA and MBA students.

-Finally, Quantic School of Business and Technology Instructional Team members hold office hours for students completing their Capstone Projects and will review student progress and offer advice via video conference.
+Finally, Quantic School of Business and Technology Instructional Team members hold office hours during select concentrations, and review student progress and offer advice on Capstone (EMBA) or ISDP (MBA) projects via video conference.